-When individuals willingly share some of their personal data with an Internet service, statistical independence of the representation of the data and the actual individual whom the data belongs is a desired quality of the underlying system.
+In addition to the security aspect of such an attack, user-data privacy is also prone to violations in this problem.
+Such data is considered as highly sensitive, since it contains information on location that could lead to discovery of personal habits and may enable vehicle identification.
+In general, the high quality and high accuracy of ML predictions strongly depend on the collection of large datasets.
+Such a large-scale data collection gives cause for privacy concerns and makes users vulnerable to fraudulent use of personal information.
+When individuals willingly share some of their personal data with an Internet service, statistical independence of the representation of the data and the actual individual is a desired quality of the underlying system.
 At least from a conceptual perspective, a measure of this independence relates to the amount of privacy an individual can expect from the system.
-However, it is possible to successfully de-anonymize (or re-identify) the owner of the data as proven by a number of studies as follows \cite{S02, NS08, EJA+11, ZB11}.
-For instance, Facebook and Cambridge Analytica are examples of massively used online services which were proven to be a threat to privacy of individuals in the past, when Cambridge Analytica acquired a great number of Facebook users' data for using the right political advertisement back in 2010.
-More recently, Pegasus spyware was discovered to be used for reading text messages, tracking calls and locations, accessing the targeted device's camera and microphone in many versions of Apple's iOS and Android \cite{C21}.
-In the light of these examples, it is clear that protection of data privacy is a major concern in today's world.
+However, it is possible to successfully de-anonymize or re-identify the owner of the data as proven by a number of studies as follows \cite{S02, NS08, EJA+11, ZB11}.
+For instance, Facebook and Cambridge Analytica are real-life examples of massively used online services, which were proven to be a threat to privacy of individuals back in 2010, when Cambridge Analytica acquired a great number of Facebook users' data for the purpose of using the right political advertisement.
+More recently, it was discovered that Pegasus spyware has been used for reading text messages, tracking calls and locations, accessing the targeted device's camera and microphone in many versions of Apple's iOS and Android \cite{C21}.
+These few examples of privacy rights' violations make it clear that protecting privacy of personal data is a major concern in today's world.